 - 7.36 The District is affected by fluvial flooding from the many rivers and tributaries flowing through the District, groundwater flooding from natural springs and winterbournes fed by the underground aquifers, and surface water flooding where water can not drain away quickly enough.
 The relevant Strategic Flood Risk Assessments (SFRA) and the updated fluvial and coastal flood risk maps from the Environment Agency show the flood risk across the District from these sources.
-Hampshire County Council is the designated Lead Local Flood Authority for Hampshire under the Flood and Water Management Act and, along with District Councils, must contribute to the achievement of sustainable development when carrying out flood risk management functions. - 7.37 Policy CP17 therefore seeks to avoid flood risk to people and property where possible, and manage any residual risk through location, layout and design, taking account of the impacts of climate change on changing flood risk as identified in the SFRA.
-This includes making space for water by directing development to areas at lowest flood risk first, protecting sites required for flood risk management and the use of sustainable drainage systems (SuDS) where appropriate. - 7.38 All planning applications, except those within Zone 1, which are below 1 hectare in size and not in a critical drainage area59 will require a flood risk assessment.
-Applications will be assessed using the sequential test in national policy which requires new development to be located in zones of the lowest probability of flooding first (Zone 1)60.
+Hampshire County Council is the designated Lead Local Flood Authority for Hampshire under the Flood and Water Management Act and, along with District Councils, must contribute to the achievement of sustainable development when carrying out flood risk management functions.
+Together these local authorities are developing a Local Flood Risk Management Strategy for Hampshire. - 7.37 Policy CP17 therefore seeks to avoid flood risk to people and property where possible, and manage any residual risk through location, layout and design, taking account of the impacts of climate change on changing flood risk as identified in the SFRA.
+This includes making space for water by directing development to areas at lowest flood risk first, protecting sites required for flood risk management and the use of sustainable drainage systems (SuDS) where appropriate. - 7.38 All planning applications, except those within Zone 1, on sites less than 1 hectarewhich are below 1 hectare in size and not in a critical drainage area64 will require a flood risk assessment.
+Applications will be assessed using the sequential test in national policy which requires new development to be located in zones of the lowest probability of flooding first (Zone 1)65.
 Alternative sites with higher probability of flooding (Zone 2 and then Zone 3) will only be considered where there are no reasonably available alternative sites.
 The vulnerability of the proposed land use to the flood risk will then also be taken into consideration by applying the 'Exceptions Test' if required.
 This will consider proposals for vulnerable development inappropriate to the flood zone.
-These proposals will need to demonstrate: that there are no suitable alternative sites; that the development provides wider sustainability benefits to the community that outweigh flood risk; and that the development will be safe, without increasing flood risk elsewhere, where possible reducing flood risk overall. - 7.39 Within each Flood Zone, new development should be directed to areas of lowest probability of flooding first and then to areas suited to the vulnerability of the proposed use.
-Development within the functional floodplain61 must be avoided to retain access for maintenance and a suitable buffer to watercourses and flood defence structures, as well as for transferring and storing flood water.
+These proposals will need to demonstrate: that there are no suitable alternative sites; that the development provides wider sustainability benefits to the community that outweigh flood risk; and that the development will be safe for its lifetime, taking account of the vulnerability of its users without increasing flood risk elsewhere, where possible reducing flood risk overall. - 7.39 Within each Flood Zone, new development should be directed to areas of lowest probability of flooding first and then to areas suited to the vulnerability of the proposed use (the most vulnerable development must be located in areas of lowest flood risk unless there are overriding reasons to prefer a different location).
+Development within the functional floodplain66 must be avoided to retain access for maintenance and a suitable buffer to watercourses and flood defence structures, as well as for transferring and storing flood water.
 The SFRA considers the impact of climate change on flooding events and sets the criteria to be used to identify areas where flood risk may increase.
 Within these areas, the future vulnerability of the proposed use should be considered.

-59 which has been notified to the Local Planning Authority by the Environment Agency
+64 which has been notified to the Local Planning Authority by the Environment Agency